CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 Edit the `.env` file to specify which hardware acceleration to use with the `ACCELERATION` variable.
 Supported values are `cpu` and `cuda`.

-Then you can run jobs in independent containers running the runtime or the development image.
+Then you can run jobs in independent containers running the runtime image.

 These containers start with the entrypoint and then run the command you specified.
 By default, they are automatically removed after they exit.